Legislation Details

 Unforeseeable emergent circumstance.
 The term “unforeseeable emergent circumstance” means an unpredictable or unavoidable occurrence that requires immediate action, provided that a staffing shortage shall not constitute an unforeseeable emergent circumstance.

 § 20-1292 Maximum home care hours. a.
-No home care employer shall assign any home care employee to work:
+Except as provided in subdivisions c and d of this section, no home care employer shall assign any home care employee to work:

 1. Any single home care shift exceeding 12 hours;